learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 Here is the key.
 For smaller class sizes, the probability of coming across a students is lower than the actual probability.
 For larger classes, the probability of coming across a student is much higher than actual probability.
 This explains why the paradox takes place!

-## Level Up - Optional

-It is possible to reverse this operation.
-Imagine you want to find the distribution of class sizes at a campus, but you can’t get reliable data from the campus manager.
-You can choose a random sample of students and ask how many students are in their classes.

-The result would be biased for the reasons that we have seen in this lesson.
-You need to write an **un-bias** function that divides each probability by $x$ instead of multiplying.
-Give this a try yourself!

 ## Summary
 In this lesson we looked at a common paradox called a "Class Size Paradox", which deals with differences in observation by different people based on their circumstances.